learn-co-curriculum/dsc-quiz-numpy-pandas/README.md

 ?: Question 1

-Fill in the blank such that `x` prints the following output:
+Fill in the blank such that `sample_array` prints the following output:

 ```python
 import numpy as np